 Things You'll Need

 Clean out your hair and lint pot (pump basket); a full vac hose and clean hair and lint pot will ensure plenty of suction.
-Normally, if hooked up correctly, the pool's filter system provides plenty of suction because of the constant circulation of water.
-When vacuuming on waste, the water isn't circulating, so you'll need all the suction you can get.
+Normally, if it's hooked up correctly, the pool's filter system provides plenty of suction because of the constant circulation of water.
+When vacuuming to waste, the water isn't circulating, so you'll need all the suction you can get.

-If you finish vacuuming and need to add more water, turn off your pump, disconnect your vacuum equipment and clean out your baskets.
+If you finish vacuuming and need to add more water, turn off your pump, disconnect your vacuum equipment, and clean out your baskets.
 Once your water level is back up, turn the filter to the "filter" setting and switch on your pump.